jpresern/Modeling_MS/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-   Janez Presern, Ales Skorjanc, Tomaz Rodic, Jan Benda 2011-2015
+   Janez Presern, Ales Skorjanc, Tomaz Rodic, Jan Benda 2011-2016
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     CC Attribution-NonCommercial-ShareAlike 4.0 International

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % Function fits HH equations on mechanically activated currents in
 % various neurons.
+The model use and purpose are described in the paper,
+% published in Biological Cybernetics:
+% Prešern, J., Škorjanc, A., Rodič, T., Benda, J. Biol Cybern (2016).
+% doi:10.1007/s00422-016-0693-7
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

    Requirements